 - Beyond the research you'll do in your biology courses at Calvin, you can apply to assist professors with research in the summer or throughout the year.
 Opportunities are available in every sub-field of biology, from human health to botany and environmental stewardship.
 All undergraduate research positions are paid.

 - Find an off-campus internship to get supervised practical experience in a career field that you are interested in.
-Find an internship in the Grand Rapids area during the school year, or go to another exciting location like a national park, government agency or business to do a paid internship during the summer.
+Find an internship in the Grand Rapids area during the school year, or go to another exciting location like a business or national park government agency to do a paid internship during the summer.
 You can receive course credit for your internship and it may lead to a great job after graduation.

 Community involvement and environmental stewardship opportunities

-- Serve, learn and participate with other students and faculty who are interested in issues related to biology by getting involved in one of four biology-related student-run organizations.
+- Serve, learn, and participate with other students and faculty who are interested in issues related to biology by getting involved in one of two biology-related student-run organizations.

 - Let biology—and Calvin’s biology professors—take you around the world to study diverse ecosystems, from the Great Lakes forest of northern Michigan to the volcanoes of Hawaii.
-As a biology major at Calvin, you can study biology in semester-long programs led by Calvin professors in Honduras and Ghana, or spend a January interim in places like Cambodia, the Galapagos or London.
+As a biology major at Calvin, you can study biology in semester-long programs led by Calvin professors in Honduras and Ghana, or you can spend a January interim in places like Cambodia, the Galapagos, or London.